ebomberger23/sturdy-spec/types.md

 - `type[{num}]`:
   An array of `num` `type`s.
 Unlike C, this doesn't get turned into a pointer when passed.

+- `const<type>`:
+  Variables of this type can only be assgined to once.

 - `struct<<name1 type1> <name2 type2> ...>`:
   A struct with member types `type1`, `type2`, ... .
 Members can be accessed with `var.name`.